 - Alkaline Mineral Cartridge: 6 months

 It’s best to buy a complete set of filters each year as opposed to buying each filter separately.
-A one-year set of filters costs around $120.

 The pre-filters typically have a 5-micron rating while the RO membrane has an impressive rating of .0001-micron.